Careers in regional South Australia

 School student work experience

-Country Health SA encourages students to take part in work experience or work placements.
+Our regional local health networks encourage students to take part in work experience or work placements.
 Students are given the opportunity to benefit from the partnerships between industry, enterprises, union and school and better prepare them for the world of work.

 School based pathways to nursing